morrownr/88x2bu-20210702/README.md

 * Linksys WUSB6300 V2
 * NetGear A6150
 * TRENDnet TEW-808UBM
+* jjPlus WMU6202 miniPCIe - USB
-* Numerous additional products that are based on the supported chipsets
+- Numerous adapters that are based on the supported chipsets

 Note: If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu